ghiscoding/angular-validation/readme.md

 [Plunker](http://plnkr.co/jADq7H)

 ## Requirements
-Angular-Validation requires the element which will use validation to have a `name=""` attribute, so that in the background it can use this name to properly associate a `<span>` right after this input for error displaying.
-For example: `<input name="input1" ng-model="input1" validation="validator1" />`.
+Angular-Validation requires the element which will use validation to have an html `name=""` attribute, so that in the background it can use this name to create and show an error into a `<span>` which will directly follow your form input.
+For example: `<input name="input1" ng-model="input1" validation="required" />`.

 *The necessity of `name=""` attribute is new since version 1.3.4+, prior to this change we were asking the user to create his own `<span>` for error displaying.
 In other words, the `<span>` is now optional, but the `name=""` attribute becomes mandatory and will throw an error if omitted*

+<a name="examples-directives"></a>
 ## Some Working Examples (Directive)
 Let's start with a simple example and then let's get down to real business.

-<a name="examples"></a>
 P.S.
 For real live sample, see the [live plunker demo](#plunker) or download the Github project and run the `index.html` (on the exception of Chrome who doesn't want to run http outside of webserver) while the actual form with validation is inside `templates/testingFormDirective.html` for a better separation.
 ```html
 <!-- example 1 -->